Italian Courses for Foreigners

 The Italian Language Courses take place in both semesters and are organised in two modules, each one corresponding to a different level:

-Every course is provided in a blended modality: 30 hours of face-to-face lessons and an online part consisting in guided self-access lessons on teaching materials aimed at developing competences in Italian for study purposes.
+The courses delivered on campus are provided in a blended modality: 30 hours of face-to-face lessons and an online part consisting in guided self-access lessons on teaching materials aimed at developing competences mainly in Italian for study purposes.

-Students attending a course and passing the final test are awarded 4 ECTS (CFU) credits; in addition they can acquire other 4 ECTS by attending another course of a higher level and passing its final test (e.g. if a student attends the 1st course and reaches a B1 level, he/she can then attend the 2nd course to attain a B2 level).
+Erasmus students attending a course and passing the final test are awarded 4 ECTS (CFU) credits; in addition they can acquire other 4 ECTS (CFU) by attending another course of a higher level and passing its final test (e.g. if a student attends the 1st course and reaches a B1 level, he/she can then attend the 2nd course to attain a B2 level).

-Exam Codes to be put in your Learning Agreement are:
+The exam codes to be put in Learning Agreement are:

 - LINGUA ITALIANA PER STRANIERI I 1006315